DimitriBarronmore/luxtre/docs/writing_grammars.md

 optional -> start [optional sequence] ending repeating -> start {repeated sequence} ending
 ```
+> Note: Repeating groups have special behavior in order to make them more useful.
+Calling `:print(out, true)` on a repeating sequence will set it to gather mode.
+In gather mode nothing is printed to the output, and the function instead returns an ordered table of every rule captured by the group.

 If you wish to remove a non-terminal entirely and start over, such as to replace one from a prior grammar, you can use a `@reset` statement.
 This will remove all productions of that rule from the grammar before the contents of the current file run.
 ```